 Glacier hikes take place on the dramatic outlet called Sólheimajökull glacier.
 Sólheimajökull can be seen from the ring road just past Skogafoss waterfall.
-There is a road/track which takes you closer to the glacier and terminates in a carpark.
-There is a cafe at the Glacier Hike office, which is run by very well established Iceland tour companies.
+There is a road or track that takes you closer to the glacier and terminates in a car park.
+There is a cafe at the Glacier Hike office, which is run by very well-established Iceland tour companies.

-Skaftafellsjökull is about 4 hours drive from Reykjavik and most glacier hikes depart from the Skaftafell Visitor Centre, which is easy to find and just off the ring road as you approach the glacier.
+Skaftafellsjökull is about a 4-hour drive from Reykjavik, and most glacier hikes depart from the Skaftafell Visitor Centre, which is easy to find and just off the ring road as you approach the glacier.

-Breiðamerkurjökull is the outlet which feeds the Jökulsárlón Glacier lagoon, which is about 5 hours drive from Reykjavik.
-Glacier hikes depart from The Glacier Lagoon carpark or from the Hali Country Hotel (15km further east).
+Breiðamerkurjökull is the outlet that feeds the Jökulsárlón Glacier lagoon, which is about a 5-hour drive from Reykjavik.
+Glacier hikes depart from the Glacier Lagoon car park or from the Hali Country Hotel (15 km further east).

-On a Vatnjökull glacier hike, you’ll find breathtaking icefalls, towering ridges, and amazing crevasses, making every experience unique.
+On a Vatnjökull glacier hike, you’ll find breathtaking ice forms, towering ridges, and amazing crevasses, making every experience unique.
 Whether you’re looking for a leisurely stroll or an adventure of a lifetime, there’s something for everyone on the glaciers of Iceland.

 Climbing a Glacier